 Scavenging is perhaps the peacocks' favorite way of getting food.
 After all it is an easy way of getting food and scavenged food can be tasty.
-Farms provide an easy way to get a meal.
+Farms provide an easy way to get a meal and farmers may even provide peacock feed for their birds.
 Once peacocks find an easy food source, they remember it.
 Peacocks quickly learn feeding time at a farm and are sure to be there for it everyday.
 Peacocks are incredibly resourceful.
 They often have a route they follow everyday that consists of different farms and even houses.
 Dog and cat food that is left outside makes an irresistible meal for peacocks.

 Finding Food on the Ground

 Peacocks spend a lot of time on the ground during the day.
 They fly high up into trees for protection and to sleep at night.
 Because peacocks spend a lot of time on the ground, most of their food is acquired at ground level.
 However, sometimes a peacock will fly up and roost somewhere high to get a view of a wide area if they are in search of food.
 Its good eyesight helps it to find food at a distance.
 If it spots food, it swoops down to the area to snatch it up.